dolanseesu/python/README.md

 # python
-My own little Python projects.
+This repo contains my own little Python projects, which I work on from time to time.
+Most of these programs don't do much, but I will add more complex ones in the future.